 –Use antioxidants.
 Since the skin has been traumatized, free radical production is high.
 Suppress the free radical activity with an antioxidant moisturizer…

 –Use a skin lightener.
 Since chemical peels can stimulate melanin activity, you don’t want to end up with post-inflammatory hyper pigmentation, a condition where you can develop brown spots post-peel (common in skin that already struggles with discoloration/brown spots).
-Our Vitamin C & E Complex works beautifully for preventing and lightening discoloration.
+Our Vitamin C & E Treatment works beautifully for preventing and lightening discoloration.

 –Pick at the skin!
 The whole purpose of a chemical peel is to “burn” off the surface dry, damaged cell layers and reveal younger-looking, healthy new cells.
 But to do this, the skin has to shed and that’s part that people dislike the most.
 But picking off dry, flaky skin when it may not be ready to come off can result in scarring and unnecessary redness.